-The Starfish Canada collaborates with Let's Talk Science to offer highly engaging environmental workshops to elementary and high school students.
+The Starfish Canada offers highly engaging environmental workshops to elementary and high school students.

 The Starfish Canada works closely to educate and empower youth and young adults, helping them be conscious leaders of tomorrow.
 It's important to expose students to different environmental issues and how each story is a thread in the tapestry of our social, economic and political world.